jere-mie/vgdc-constitution/Board.md

 2. The Head of Development shall have the following duties and authorities:
     - To maintain any official projects of the VGDC, on the official Github Organization of the VGDC and in other official locations,
     - To assign additional maintainers to official projects,
-    - To authorize projects conducted by the General Membership (hereinafter "Member Projects") under the VGDC,
+    - To authorize official projects conducted by the General Membership (hereinafter "Member Projects") under the VGDC,
     - To appoint General Members to the position of "Project Leads" with respect to Member Projects,
     - To receive reports and concerns from Project Leads regarding Member Projects and to report such to the President, and
     - To submit to the Treasurer, requests for funds related to Member Projects and official projects.
 3. If the position of Head of Development may be Vacant, then the President may exercise the above duties and authorities.
+4. The imposition of, or adjustments to, a fee for Member Projects shall only be with consent of the Head of Development and the Treasurer and consent of the Board.

 ## §6 Head of Operations.
 1. One member of the Board shall be Head of Operations.